rackerm4/PsmTreeToSeq-nf/README.md

-# pspTSGen
+# PsmTreeToSeq-nf
-Pipeline using DendroPy & Seq-Gen.
+Pipeline using Nextflow, DendroPy & Seq-Gen.

 Simulates pyhlogentic trees with protracted speciation model, using Seq-Gen to simulate the evolution of nucleotide or amino acid sequences along those phylogenies.